Codium-ai/codiumai-vscode-release/README.md

 1. Select "CodiumAI" button in the bottom status bar.
 2. Hover over the authentication notification, select the settings icon and "Manage Extension" option from the dropdown.
-3. CodiumAI Extension will open in a new tab.
+3. Codiumate Extension will open in a new tab.
 Select Uninstall and Reload VSCode.

 ## Links